lfuentes1/education-ai/files/example_queries.md

 - This lesson involves visual aids and hands-on activities which require supervision.
 Ensure that students are appropriately supported during group work and individual practice.
 - Check with district policy in case technology is used in future extensions (e.g., online fraction games).
 - Ensure accessibility for all students who may need special accommodations.

-### annotation_text
-The Exit Slip if it is a true Exit Slip needs to be accounted for in the lesson plan duration.
-The worksheet seems incomplete, e.g., choose two problems from the but only two are provided.
-### pass_fail:  fail
-### failure_mode_codes:  ["SUBOPTIMAL_QUALITY"]

 --------------------------------------------------------------------------------------------------------------------------------------------------------